babashka/babashka/doc/libraries.md

     a pod for parsing HTML using CSS queries backed by Jsoup
 - [pod-lispyclouds-docker](https://github.com/lispyclouds/pod-lispyclouds-docker):
   A pod for interacting with docker
+- [tabl](https://github.com/justone/tabl): Make tables from data in your terminal

 ## Projects